Filing for Bankruptcy in Colorado

 Before you file for Chapter 7 or Chapter 13 bankruptcy in Colorado, you will have to complete mandatory credit counseling with an agency that’s been approved by the United States Trustee’s Office.
 Here’s a list of agencies in Colorado that have been approved to provide this counseling.

 Where to File

 In Colorado, the main bankruptcy court is in Denver.
 At the Colorado bankruptcy court’s website, you can find information on forms, local rules, and more.

 Like every other state, Colorado has its own set of property exemptions.
 (To learn more about how property exemptions work generally and which exemptions you may use, see Bankruptcy Exemptions: What Do I Keep When I File for Bankruptcy?)

 In Colorado, you must use the state’s exemption list; although some states allow debtors to choose between the state list and a federal list, Colorado isn’t one of them.

-Colorado allows debtors to exempt up to $60,000 in equity in a house or other real property; up to $5,000 in equity in a vehicle used to travel to work; and up to $2,000 worth of jewelry, among other things.
+Colorado allows debtors to exempt up to $75,000 in equity in a house or other real property (up to $105,000 if you are disabled or over 60); up to $7,500 in equity in a vehicle used to travel to work (more if you are disabled or over 60); and up to $2,500 worth of jewelry, among other things.
 Here’s the whole list of Colorado exemptions.